Arthur Capper

 Arthur Capper (July 14, 1865 – December 19, 1951) was an American politician from Kansas.
-He was the 20th governor of Kansas (the first born in the state) from 1915 to 1919 and a United States senator from 1919 to 1949.
+He was the 20th governor of Kansas (the first to have been born in the state) from 1915 to 1919 and a United States senator from 1919 to 1949.
 He also owned a radio station (WIBW in Topeka), and was the publisher of a newspaper, the Topeka Daily Capital.

 Life and career

 Capper was born in Garnett, Kansas.
 He attended the public schools and learned the art of printing.
 He became a newspaper publisher, eventually owning several newspapers and two radio stations.
-The best known of his publications, Capper's Weekly, had an enormous readership among farm families and served as the base of his political support in Kansas.
+The best-known of his publications, Capper's Weekly, had an enormous readership among farm families and served as the base of his political support in Kansas.
 Capper's continues today as a bimonthly glossy magazine that focuses on rural living.

 Capper first entered politics in 1912 when he became the Republican candidate for governor of Kansas.
 In addition to a reputation built from his newspapers, he was also the son-in-law of former governor Samuel J. Crawford.
 He was defeated by Democrat George H. Hodges.
 However, Capper was elected governor in the next election in 1914 and served as governor of Kansas from 1915 until 1919, winning re-election in 1916.
 He was the first native Kansan to serve as the state's governor.

 Having served two full terms as governor, Capper was not permitted to run for a third term by the Kansas State Constitution.
 Instead, in 1918 he ran for election to the United States Senate and won.
 Capper became a long-serving senator, representing Kansas for five 6-year terms.
-He was in the Senate from 1919 to 1949, and prominent among Republicans who supported the relief efforts and other policies of Franklin Delano Roosevelt's administration.
+He was in the Senate from 1919 to 1949 and was prominent among Republicans who supported the relief efforts and other policies of Franklin Delano Roosevelt's administration.
 He did not seek reelection in 1948.